 Patterns can make the painting lively and colorful, but they tend to obscure shapes.
 Don’t include more than one or two patterned objects.

 A fairly neutral background color helps to keep it simple and can make the objects pop.
 However, if the objects are light, a contrasting darker background might work best.

 A heavily patterned background can make the composition too busy and confusing.
 Choose wisely.

 How to Arrange Objects in a Still Life

-Take your time, set them up, walk around your composition changing point of view.
+Take your time to set them up; walk around your composition, changing point of view.
 Often a different angle changes dramatically the composition.